If clients encounter

 mysqld actually permits

-clients to connect.
-The extra connection is reserved for use
++ 1 client connections.
+The extra connection is reserved for

 PROCESSLIST to diagnose problems even if the maximum